 Chemical: Clopyrlid and Aminopyralid are being used in the region.

 Biocontrol: No biocontrol specific to plume thistle is available, but a generalist seed-eating weevil, Rhynocillus conicus, is being evaluated in British Columbia.

 CCCIPC Priority and Treatment Strategy: Priority 1 (new invader) Marsh plume thistle is ranked as a new invader, although it is only present in the North Cariboo at this time.
 All known and new sites will be managed for the goal is to eliminate all sites in the region and stop all new sites from becoming established.
-The Northwest Invasive Plant Council has drawn a containment line north of this region and are actively attempting to stop the spread of this difficult to manage species.
+The Northwest Invasive Plant Council has drawn a containment line north of this region and is actively attempting to stop the spread of this difficult to manage species.

-Local Level - hand-pulling.
+Local Level - Hand pulling.

-Landscape Level - hand-pulling or chemical.
+Landscape Level - Hand pulling or chemical.